brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ### Importance over signfificance

-Our analysis addresses this gap by predicting outcomes for future trials rather than just summarizing past ones.
-By switching the inferential focus to prediction, we are able to uncover important clinical insights heretofore not noted by other authors.
+Our analysis addresses this gap by predicting outcomes for future trials rather than summarizing past ones.
+By switching the inferential focus to prediction, we are able to uncover important clinical insights heretofore not noted.
 Despite a statistically significant positive predicted effect in future trials regardless of stroke type, the probability that the predicted effect is clinically important varies substantially (figure 4).
 This distinction matters for patient care: knowing that thrombectomy ‘works’ (statistical significance) tells us little about how well it works (clinical importance).

-For small strokes treated early, there’s a 45% chance of achieving a remarkably substantial clinical benefit (\>20% absolute improvement, or a number needed to treat of 5 or fewer).
-In contrast, for large strokes, while a positive effect remains highly likely, the chance of a “clinically important effect”, in the sense defined above, drops to just 7%.
-These probability statements provide a more nuanced framework for discussing treatment decisions than simply saying the treatment is ‘proven effective’ - they help clinicians communicate both the promise and limitations of thrombectomy across different stroke types.
-For example, when counseling a patient with a large stroke, rather than just noting that thrombectomy is ‘evidence-based’, a clinician can explain that while some improvement is very likely, the chance of dramatic benefit is small.
+For example, our analysis finds that in a new trial of small strokes treated in an early time window, there’s about a coin flips chance of achieving a remarkably substantial clinical benefit (\>20% absolute improvement, or a number needed to treat of 5 or fewer), while the chances of achieving a smaller but still quite large benefit (\>10% absolute improvement, number needed to treat of 10) is about 90%.
+In contrast, for large strokes, while any positive effect remains highly likely, the chance of a “clinically important effect”, in the sense defined above, are considerably lower.

+These probability statements provide a more nuanced framework for discussing treatment decisions than simply saying the treatment is “proven effective” - they help clinicians communicate both the promise and limitations of thrombectomy across different stroke types.
+For example, when counseling a patient with a large stroke, rather than just noting that thrombectomy is “evidence-based”, a clinician can explain that while some improvement is very likely, the chance of dramatic benefit is small.
 This more complete picture helps set appropriate expectations while still supporting the treatment’s role.

 ### Absolute over relative effects

-In addition to emphasizing clinical importance over statistical significance, we also stress absolute effect sizes over relative effect sizes.
-Although our framework allows for the estimation of the latter, defined as the predicted probability of functional independence with treatment divided by the predicted probability without treatment, we purposefully refrained from reporting these values in the results section.
-We depict them in figure 5 alongside the absolute estimates to demonstrate why.
-For large strokes, saying ‘thrombectomy doubles your chances of a good outcome’ is technically accurate and sounds impressive, but masks the underlying clinical reality captured by the absolute estimate: moving from an 8% to a 17% chance of functional independence.
-While this improvement is important, the absolute numbers help patients and families maintain realistic expectations.
-Similarly, for small strokes, a ‘57% increase’ in good outcomes translates more meaningfully for patients as moving from a 30% to a 49% chance of functional independence.

-Our emphasis on absolute effects reflects a broader commitment to transparent risk communication in our framework.
+In addition to emphasizing clinical importance over statistical significance, we also stress absolute effect sizes over relative effect sizes, which is reflective of a broader commitment to transparent risk communication in our framework.
 While relative measures can make treatments seem more dramatic, especially when baseline risks are low, absolute probabilities give patients and families a clearer picture of likely outcomes both with and without treatment.
 This focus on absolute effects is equally important for clinicians, who might otherwise develop inflated expectations based on impressive-sounding relative effects from trials and meta-analyses.
 When most patients still have poor outcomes despite treatment - as is often the case with stroke, and especially so for basilar and large core stroke - clinicians might question the trial results or their own practice.
-Absolute probabilities help avoid this disconnect by keeping both success and failure in proper
-perspective: even a genuinely effective treatment can leave most patients with poor outcomes when baseline prognosis is poor.
+Absolute probabilities help avoid this disconnect by keeping both success and failure in proper perspective: even a genuinely effective treatment can leave most patients with poor outcomes when baseline prognosis is poor.

-### Reproducible open-source methods over proprietary software and data

-Unlike many meta-analyses that rely on automated software packages, we built our statistical model from the ground up using open-source tools.
-This isn’t just about transparency - by directly engaging with the underlying statistical complexity rather than hiding it behind point-and-click interfaces or automated commands, we were able to shape the model to prioritize clinical interpretability.
-The end result is deceptively simple: clear probability statements about patient outcomes.
-But achieving this simplicity required embracing, not avoiding, the technical challenges of meta-analysis.
-We’ve made our complete implementation freely available, allowing other researchers to adapt our approach to their own clinical questions, potentially extending this patient-centered framework beyond stroke care.

 ## Limitations